 - The wise use of the space to provide a complete picture of themselves

 - An essay that does NOT present what the candidate thinks the committee wants to hear (whatever you think it is, it’s not)

 - The good judgment to refrain from writing a lengthy novel, and to instead show clarity of thought and succinctness

-Assuming that you’ve dealt with the really important professional/leadership experiences before you hit this point in your application (and most applications give you ample opportunity to do so), you can definitely take a light-hearted (though not frivolous, of course!) approach here.
-You don’t have to write about anything huge, heavy or mind-blowingly important — rather, choose a topic that adds to the adcom’s perception of your well-roundedness, your “human interest” factor, and your potential to contribute something to the groups you work with over and above your work experience and academic abilities.
+Assuming that you’ve dealt with the really important professional/leadership experiences before you hit this point in your application (and most applications give you ample opportunity to do so), you can definitely take a more lighthearted (though not frivolous) approach here.
+You don’t have to write about anything huge, heavy, or mind-blowingly important — rather, choose a topic that adds to the adcom’s perception of your well-roundedness, your “human interest” factor, and your potential to contribute something to the incoming class and the teams you will work with beyond your work experience and academic abilities.

 Last updated on